raganwald/raganwald.github.com/index.md

 [^ing]: ING Direct (USA) was sold to Capital One in 2011.
 [^GitHub]: At GitHub, my most visible achievement was launching the [Rich Prose Diffs] feature during a Superbowl.
-[^more]: I've written commercial software using Turbo Pascal, Lightspeed C, NewtonScript, C++, Fourth Dimension, Excel, Hypercard, Filemaker, C++, Java, Ruby, JavaScript, WebObjects, MUMPS, CoffeeScript, Backbone, Ember, React, and TypeScript; I've written commercial software on MP/M, Windows, MacintoshOS, Unix, and for the last two decades, the open web.
+[^more]: I've written commercial software using Turbo Pascal, Lightspeed C, NewtonScript, C++, HyperCard, Fourth Dimension, Excel, Hypercard, Filemaker, C++, Java, Ruby, JavaScript, WebObjects, MUMPS, CoffeeScript, Backbone, Ember, React, and TypeScript; I've written commercial software on MP/M, Windows, MacintoshOS, NewtonOS, Unix, and for the last two decades, the Open Web.

 ### I ship products